csartisan/docs/docs/contributing/index.md

 - `[misc]`

 {: .danger }
 DO NOT capitalize the `category:` input.
-This will separate it into a separate, identically named category.
+This will separate it into a separate, identically named category. (i.e. `[Events]`, `[Productions]`.)

 ### Tags

 Tags will define how the back-end handles posts’ appearances.
-For example, adding `[ sticky ]` to a post makes the post, regardless of release date, appear as a large card just below the latest posts.
+For example, adding `[ sticky ]` to a post makes the post, regardless of release date, appear as a large card (or "jumbotron" as its formally referred to) just below the latest posts.

 |Tag     |Function|
 |-------:|:-------|